srujan-landeri/HACX/README.md

 4. **Blocking**: Malicious connections trigger OS-level blocking, preventing further compromise.

-## Usage

-1. Install Python 3.x and required libraries.

-2. Clone this repository.

-3. Run the system and monitor network traffic.

 ## Datasets

-We use the CSE-CIC-IDS 2017 and 2018 datasets for training and testing.
+Datasets used for training and testing purposes are CSE-CIC-IDS 2017 and 2018 datasets.

 ## Prerequisites